StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can make a back-up of configuration items.
+You can [make a back-up of configuration items](../setup/data-management/backup_restore/configuration_backup.md).
 Note that the lock status of configuration items will not be exported as part of a configuration backup.

 {% endhint %}